SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 When you create a subscription, you can add the optional Boolean body parameter `nonPersistent` to the request.
 If it is set to `true`, the created subscription is non-persistent.
-If this body parameter is not present or `false`, the subscription will be persistent by default.
+If it is not present or `false`, the subscription will be persistent.

 Persistent subscriptions ensure consumers never miss a message if their connection is interrupted.
 They use replicated secondary storage to maintain large backlogs (within the constraints of any configured backlog limits)